 For late night shopping downtown, visit the large Rewe located on the lower level in “My Zeil”.
 They are open until midnight, 6 days a week.
 Sorry, still no Sunday shopping here.

 It is Sunday (or a holiday) and you forgot to get a needed ingredient for your dinner or picnic?
 Head over to either the main train station or the airport.
-The store in the Hauptbahnhof is Rossmans and is located on the lower level.
-They offer a surprisingly good selection of items and without a high mark-up.
-Upstairs, the Food Market offers bread products and fruits.
+Upstairs, the Food Market offers bread products, cooked meats and fruits.
 On the Kaiserstrasse there is a small Rewe and an Asian store that are open on Sundays.
 At the airport, there is a Tegut in terminal 1, on the lower level and a large Rewe located over in the Squaire above the long distance train station.
 If you spend 30€ at Rewe, you get your parking for free.

 It is easy to get items to make a great picnic lunch, and most stores sell individual brotchen, small packs of cheeses, meats, as well as packaged salads, cous-cous, fruit cups, joghurt and puddings.
 Prices are reasonable and I think quite comparable to American prices.
 Many bakeries and butchers sell ready made sandwiches.
 Then of course, there are the many Farmers’ Markets held on almost a daily basis in the city center and neighborhoods, and the fabulous Klein Markt Halle where you can buy products to create a truly delicous meal or picnic.